Yolande de Polastron: Governess of the Children of France

-In 1782, the Governess to the Children of France, Victoire de Rohan, princesse de Guéméné and wife of Henri Louis de Rohan, had to resign her post due to a scandal caused by her husband's bankruptcy.
+In 1782, the Governess of the Children of France, Victoire de Rohan, princesse de Guéméné and wife of Henri Louis de Rohan, had to resign her post due to a scandal caused by her husband's bankruptcy.
 The Queen replaced the princess with Gabrielle.
 This appointment generated outrage at court, where it was felt Gabrielle's social status was insufficient for a post of that magnitude.

 As a result of her new position, Gabrielle was given a 13-room apartment for herself in the palace.
 Technically, this was within the acceptable limits of etiquette, but the size of the apartment was unprecedented, particularly in a place as overpopulated as Versailles.
-Royal governesses had previously been quartered in four or five room apartments.
+Royal governesses had previously been quartered in four- or five-room apartments.
 Gabrielle was even given her own cottage in Marie Antoinette's favorite pastoral refuge, the Hameau de la Reine, built in the 1780s on the grounds of the Petit Trianon in the park of Versailles.

 Gabrielle's marriage was cordial, if not successful; it was typical of aristocratic arranged marriages.
 For many years, she was apparently in love with the captain of the Royal Guard, Joseph Hyacinthe François de Paule de Rigaud, Comte de Vaudreuil, although many of her friends considered Vaudreuil too domineering and too uncouth for the kind of society in which Gabrielle moved.
 It was rumored at Versailles that Gabrielle's youngest child was actually fathered by Vaudreuil.
 However, the exact nature of Gabrielle's relationship with Vaudreuil has been debated by some historians, who doubted the liaison was sexual.
 This theory has recently been resurrected by Catholic novelist and commentator Elena Maria Vidal.
 Despite the claims that they were lovers, Gabrielle showed no hesitation in distancing herself from Vaudreuil whenever she felt her own social position was threatened by the Queen's dislike of the manipulative courtier.
 There are hardly any letters surviving from the couple, who either in reality may not have been sufficiently close to write to each other when separated, or may just have been very careful in masking their communications for political reasons.
 Their letters may have been subsequently destroyed either by themselves or others for precaution's sake.